Mahin Qadiri: Investigation and arrest

 On May 11, 2009, Qadiri gave a ride to a 60-year-old woman to whom she offered one of her poisoned drinks.
 However, the woman vehemently refused, and asked to be dropped off when she noticed that her benefactor was driving in the wrong direction.
 After hearing that a serial killer had been killing elderly women in a similar fashion, the woman notified police, describing her would-be assailant's car as a Renault.
 After obtaining this information, the police inspected more than 27,000 cars inside the country, as they considered the possibility that the perpetrator might not be from Qazvin.

-Eventually, authorities identified a cream-colored Renault as the one that had been seen at one of the murder sites.
-As a result, they tracked it down to Qadiri, whom was arrested on the early morning of May 15 at her home in the Minoodar area.
+Eventually, authorities identified a cream-coloured Renault as the one that had been seen at one of the murder sites.
+As a result, they tracked it down to Qadiri, who was arrested in the early morning of May 15 at her home in the Minoodar area.
 While inspecting her home, investigators found newspaper articles detailing her crimes, as well as other articles and writings about other serial killers.

 She confessed to all six crimes, claiming that she killed only when she was in dire need of money to pay off her debts or to treat her daughter's illness, and that a burden had been lifted off her shoulders when she was finally caught.
 Later on, Qadiri revealed that she had also done it out of hatred for her mother, who had placed her in this harsh financial situation.